 If you are not eligible for early remote/online registration, please consult the registration timetable and diarise the correct slot for you to register in person for the 2020 academic year.
 Reminder: Later registration will attract a penalty fee.

-Please see Humanities Electives list (watch this space for 2020 list) for more information on the non-law course options that are available to you during your degree.
+The Humanities Course list for Law students is available here, along with a table of course electives that fit into the prescribed Law timetable.
+These should be consulted together. for more information on the non-law course options that are available to you during your degree.
 Check in to ensure you have an up-to-date list from which to identify your preferred course choice.